edurant/edurant.github.io/advising/semester-transition-ref.md

 (Not available to CS majors.)

-For CEs (and other majors that have a year of required software design courses), this minor consists of:
+For CPEs (and other majors that have a year of required software design courses), this minor consists of:

 * CSC2611 AI Tools (fall only, 3 credits)
 * CSC2621 Intro to Data Science (every spring, plus fall of 2023, 3 credits)